This is a Sponsored Post

 Where could you get a 6 bedroom home on one of the loveliest beaches known to man (and women that is) for less than $400,000 in many cases?

 That’s your answer right there!

-By browsing sites like encurentra24 you will see that many of these bi-level and split-level hacienda style waterfront homes are virtual palaces.
+By browsing sites like encurentra24 you will see that many of these fancy looking bi-level and split-level hacienda style waterfront homes are virtual palaces.

 With rooftop patios overlooking the pristine waters below, kids don’t even need to leave home to enjoy a bit of fun in the sun.